 Ooi House and Chalet are architectural award winning design by Kerry Hill and Heritage Listed with the Australian Institute of Architects under Nationally Significant 20th Century Architecture.

 Apart from Feb 1-24th, Pricing shown is for the 3 bedroom house which sleeps 6 guests.
 For 6-8 guests over 3 nights pricing may be around $120 per person per night.
-Peak periods are $1000 p n. $650 is the standard off peak house rate and the chalet is $200 per night for a 2-3 night stay.
+Peak periods holidays and January rates are $1000 p n. $650 is the standard off peak winter house rate and the chalet is $200 extra per night for a 2-3 night stay.

 Award Winning House and Chalet Sleep 8.